z2486357/Python_readboard/README.md

 The purpose of the application is to find the pixel situation of the middle of the 100 white dot in the picture.
 And then use the position to find the value in txt file.

 First replce all backgroud to black without the application to reduce the error.
-Like picture in the directory
+Like picture "test.png"